Why you shouldn’t wait to donate your eggs

 (This is where we remind you again that fertility is different for every woman, every time!)

-In a nutshell, you’ll be producing the highest number of ‘quality’ eggs before you’re 30 – which is music to ears of the intended parents looking for a donor!
+In a nutshell, you’ll be producing the highest number of ‘quality’ eggs before you’re 30 – which is music to the ears of the intended parents looking for a donor!

 So, what are you waiting for?